idaholab/moose/modules/ray_tracing/doc/content/source/utils/IntersectionElemsReporter.md

 # IntersectionElemsReporter

-A Reporter object for store the mapping information between the overlay mesh and main mesh.
+A Reporter object for store the mapping information between the overlay mesh and main mesh boundary region.

 ## Example Input Syntax